NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Movanic Deva.md

 abilities_mid:
   - name: ""
   - name: "Aura of Vitality"
     desc: " (aura,divine) 20 feet.
 Allies in the movanic deva's aura gain a +1 status bonus to all saving throws, resistance 10 to vitality and void damage, and are unharmed by the effects of a plane's vitality and void traits.
-Animals in the aura of 12th level or lower don't attack the movanic deva or the deva's allies unless they are controlled or otherwise forced to attack.\n[[Bestiary Effects/Effect_ Aura of Vitality|Effect: Aura of Vitality]]"
+Animals in the aura of 12th level or lower don't attack the movanic deva or the deva's allies unless they are controlled or otherwise forced to attack.\n\n[[Bestiary Effects/Effect_ Aura of Vitality|Effect: Aura of Vitality]]"

 attacks:
   - name: ""